isomerpages/nyp-sirs/_about-us/0-about-us.md

 <p>
 <ul>
  <li><b><a href="/services/education-and-training">Educate</a></b><br>
-  Raise awareness and offer accessibility to leading edge knowledge and skills, as well as industry trends</li>
+  Raise awareness and offer access to leading edge knowledge, skills, and industry trends</li>

  <li><b><a href="/services/education-and-training">Train</a></b><br>
-  Quality and industry relevant training to the retail workforce, and enhance enterprise human capital</li>
+  Provide quality and industry-relevant training to the retail workforce, and enhance enterprise human capital</li>

  <li><b><a href="/services/career-services">Place</a></b><br>
-  Career services such as advisory and placement assistance to job seekers, redesign jobs to create value for enterprises</li>
+  Offer career services such as advisory and placement assistance to job seekers, and redesign jobs to create value for enterprises</li>

  <li><b><a href="/services/consultancy">Consult</a></b><br>
-  Consultancy services and solutions to retailers who need assistance in business transformation and digitalisation</li>
+  Provide consultancy services and solutions to retailers who need assistance in business transformation and digitalisation</li>
 </ul>
 </p>